tgsmith61591/clust4j/README.md

         ```

 - **Neighbor point clustering algorithms**:
-  - NearestNeighbors, a neighbor clusterer that will fit the *k*-nearest points for each record in a matrix.
+  - `NearestNeighbors`, a neighbor clusterer that will fit the *k*-nearest points for each record in a matrix.

         ```java
         Neighbors nn = new NearestNeighbors(mat).fit();